VisionDepth/VisionDepth3D/README.md

 - 1️⃣ Download the VisionDepth3D zip file from the official download source. (green button)
 - 2️⃣ Extract the zip file to your desired folder (e.g., c:\user\VisionDepth3D).
 - 3️⃣ Download models [Here](https://drive.google.com/file/d/1eEMcKItBn8MqH6fTCJX890A9HD054Ei4/view?usp=sharing) and extract weights folder into VisionDepth3D Main Folder
+- 4️⃣ Download Distill Any Depth Base [here](https://huggingface.co/FuryTMP/Distill-Any-Depth-Base-onnx) (if you want to use it) and put the Distill Any Depth Base Folder into Weights Folder
+-
 ### 📌 Step 2: Create Env and Install Required Dependencies

 ### 🟢 Option 1: Install via pip (Standard CMD Method)